 When alcohol is introduced to the body, it takes approximately an hour for the liver to process and metabolize it.
 Each subsequent alcoholic drink takes longer and longer to metabolize.
 When the liver can’t keep up with the amount of alcohol consumed, the excess alcohol overflows into the bloodstream.
 When someone feels intoxicated, it is because the liver is over-taxed and alcohol is now circulating in their bloodstream.

 What are the Long-Term Effects of Alcohol Use?

 When the liver is chronically overworked by alcohol abuse, liver cells begin to break down.
 The damaged cells result in liver scarring, commonly referred to as liver cirrhosis.

 As many as one in five heavy drinkers may eventually experience fatty liver disease.
 During this early phase of disease, the liver may become swollen and even feel sore.
 Once someone has reached this stage, medical and lifestyle interventions may be necessary to prevent permanent liver damage.

-Signs of Liver Damage from Alcohol Abuse
+What are the Signs of Liver Damage from Alcohol Abuse?

 Those who consume more than two drinks per day are at an increased risk of developing liver disease.
 Other risk factors, such as genetics or other illnesses can increase the risk substantially.
 People suffering from liver disease typically show the following symptoms: